jnozzi/cocoadev.com/SiteContent/General/DeploymentBuildWithNewXCode.markdown

-I'm using a project that I have written and compiled with [[XCode]] 1.5.
+I'm using a project that I have written and compiled with General/XCode 1.5.
 Worked fine then, in both development and deployment builds.
-Now, using [[XCode]] 2.0, when I try to set the build style to "deployment" it snaps back to "development".
+Now, using General/XCode 2.0, when I try to set the build style to "deployment" it snaps back to "development".
 If I set it, close the window, then open it again I find that it has switched back to development.

-Is there something else I need to do in [[XCode]] 2.0 now?
+Is there something else I need to do in General/XCode 2.0 now?

 ----